nhsuk/nhsuk-frontend/docs/contributing/running-locally.md

 ## 2. Clone the repository

-You can clone the repository directly if you're a member of the [NHS.UK GitHub organisation](https://github.com/nhsuk/)
+You can clone the repository directly if you're a member of the [HSE GitHub organisation](https://github.com/hse-digital/)

 ```
 git clone git@github.com:nhsuk/nhsuk-frontend.git nhsuk-frontend